MicrosoftDocs/Dynamics-365-Operations.nb-no/hr/includes/banner.md

 > [!IMPORTANT]
-> Velkommen til dokumentasjonen for Microsoft Dynamics 365 for Operations på docs.microsoft.com.
-Vi overfører innholdet vårt hit fra Hjelp-wiki for Dynamics 365 for Operations.
+> Dette emnet gjelder for Dynamics 365 for Talent (forhåndsversjon), Dynamics 365 for Finance and Operations, Enterprise edition, og Dynamics 365 for Operations.